HOW TO PLAN A SUCCESSFUL EXHIBITION

 Exhibiting offers your business unique benefits that no other form of marketing can match.
-But once you have taken the decision to exhibit your business, what next?
-And more importantly, when should you start to organise your exhibition or trade show?
+But once you have taken the decision to plan an exhibition, what next?
+And more importantly, at what point should you begin each stage in the organisation of your exhibition?

 We are one of the leading exhibition stand organisers in the UK.
-Here we have put together this easy-to-follow 1 year timeline to help you organise for a productive and successful exhibition . . .
+Here we have put together this easy-to-follow 1 year timeline to help you organise your exhibition event.

 As Benjamin Franklin once said, “If you fail to plan, you are planning to fail”.
-To run a successful exhibition, it’ll come as no surprise to learn it will involve a huge amount of planning and organisation.
+To run a successful exhibition takes a certain amount of planning.
 So when should you start?

 Set Your Exhibiting Objectives

 Do this before you even start looking at potential exhibitions or suppliers you’ll need to have a clear idea of your objectives for your event.
-It might be tempting to simply choose the biggest show in your industry, but this might not always be the best option for you, if it doesn’t match your goals.
+It might be tempting to simply choose the biggest show in your industry, but this might not always be the best option for you if it doesn’t match your exhibiting goals.

 If your aim is to generate as many leads and sales as possible then a larger exhibition will be the right choice.
 But if your objective is to raise brand awareness and engage in B2B marketing and networking, a smaller show where you can connect and interact with the attendees might be more appropriate.

 Once you know the purpose of your exhibition and what you hope to achieve, this will help you plan for a realistic budget that includes a projected ROI.

-The amount you allocate for your exhibition budget will depend on your priorities and the size of your business – sit down with your finance department and work out what a realistic figure is.
+The amount you allocate for your exhibition organisation budget will depend on your priorities and the size of your business.

-When you set your budget, plan for how much business you intend to create.
+When you set your budget, plan for how much business you hope to generate.
 Even if your goal is brand awareness, lay out your targets – such as amount of stand visitors you need to get, and the amount of promotional material you intend to distribute.

-Now you have set your objectives and budget, compile a list of all the potential exhibition shows you feel would meet your aims and are within your financial range.
+Now you have set your exhibition organisation objectives and budget, compile a list of all the potential exhibition events that will meet your aims and budget.